zaimabdullah/laravel-social-media-website/NOTE_ME.md

 ### <!-- <a.+href="((https?):\/\/[^"]+)" -->
 ### have a/anchor tags, have anything/might be additional attr = '.+', have href = 'href', & match the URL/content after first " = '="' until find the second " then stop taking the URL/content = '((https?):\/\/[^"]+)', add another " as the second ".

-## 1:02:00

-## Depends on how am going to make the request, 1- if using the inertia form submission, then going to redirect the user back() 2- if using axios, then onsuccess + onerror

-- Later we will do optimization on query of reactions and users that shown in telescope it was running a lot of times